 4. Train employees on delivering and accepting feedback

 Being open to receiving feedback is integral to the learning process.
 It empowers employees to take risks and seek new challenges.
-So help your employees learn and grow by equipping them with the emotional tools they need to receive and share feedback.
+So, help your employees learn and grow by equipping them with the emotional tools they need to receive and share feedback.